Trout Fishing in America (duo): 1990s

 They returned to folk rock for 1996's Reel Life, a mix of live and studio recordings.
 Once again, Grimwood and Idlet wrote most of the album themselves, excluding three cover songs.
 These were of Homer and Jethro's "Don't Let the Stars Get in Your Eyeballs" (a parody of "Don't Let the Stars Get in Your Eyes"), Gordon Lightfoot's "Ode to Big Blue", and Little Feat's "Dixie Chicken".
 Finch and Marine also played on some tracks on this album, while session musician Milo Deering contributed on steel guitar and mandolin.
 Writing for the Cedar Rapids, Iowa Gazette, Rebecca P. Lindwall praised the album's instrumentation, as well as the "homespun" lyrics of the ballad "Lightning".
 This was followed by 1997's My World, another children's album which the duo recorded in Nashville, Tennessee.
 After it was 1998's Family Music Party, their first live album.
 Paul Collins of AllMusic wrote of this album that it was "a fine addition to any parent's collection of children's music."
 In 1999 the duo released the album Closer to the Truth.
 While this was one of their folk albums, Idlet noted that "there's nothing on it that a kid couldn't hear".
 It peaked at number 26 on the Americana albums charts of Gavin Report.
 Tom Infield of The Philadelphia Inquirer thought the album displayed the duo's musical influences and variety.
-He also noted that the duo's music had become popular on WXPN, a college radio station in Pennsylvania which at the time had a show dedicated to children's music.
+He also noted that the duo's music had become popular on WXPN, an independent radio station based at the University of Pennsylvania in Philadelphia, which had a show dedicated to children's music.